Written by Sedef Salim

 It could be argued that this could lead to evolutionary changes in our prefrontal cortex and amygdala regions, slowly impairing our ability to exhibit empathic traits.
 This could lead to us being unable to learn to distinguish between good and evil, ultimately this could lead to a world full of evolved humans who aren’t that different from a psychotic killer.

-We need to learn to manage this historical genetic leftover.
+We need to learn to manage this evolutionary leftover.
 As without being mindful and keeping on track, we could cross over to newer, more dangerous, more evil thresholds reaching unimaginable heights and characteristics.
 And what was once a gift from Mother Nature to help prevent extinction and became our salvation, could now be leading us to our destruction.

 “With great power, comes great responsibility…”